TeamSlytherin201/blackjack/team-docs/team-agreement.md

 Valton - Follow lead and and learn from the more technical teammates

+Steve - Work as hard as my team, spend a lot of time on css

 ## What will be your groups process to resolve conflict